starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 .. tested-code:: cairo syntax_revoked_references

-    func foo():
+    func foo(x):
-        let x = 0
+        # The compiler cannot deduce whether the if or the else

-        # The Prover may choose to enter the if or the else statement.
+        # block will be executed.
         if x == 0:
             let a = 23
         else:
             let a = 8
         end

-        # "a" cannot be accessed, because it has
+        # 'a' cannot be accessed, because it has
         # conflicting values: 23 vs 8.

         return ()